renpy/renpy/sphinx/source/style.rst

 .. style-property:: yfill boolean

-    If true, the displayable will expand to fill all available horizontal space.
+    If true, the displayable will expand to fill all available vertical space.
 If not true, it will only be large enough to contain its children.

     This only works for displayables that can change size.